kcastil3/Airheads/README.md

   weather_demo.py (may be a php script in the future)

-    This file will needed lots of updating, it will be the program that responds to changes in the server (i.e. a change in the weather-setting variable) and fetches the weather-data corresponding to that location.
+    This responds to changes in the server (i.e. a change in the weather-setting variable) and fetches the weather-data corresponding to that location.
 It will then make the neccessary changes to the webpage so that the user can clearly see the location/color setting whenever they log on.

+ pipeline
+    This file will be called via cronjob and is used to pull most recent changes from the github on startup.